I’ve updated this post on 5 August 2020 for the latest changes in VAT legislation

 2. Airbnb Hosts Renting a Property in the UK

-Furnished Holiday Lets (FHL) is a booming industry because property rentals that fall into this category receive more favourable tax treatments than Residential Property Rentals.
+Furnished Holiday Lets (FHL) is a booming industry!
+This is because property rentals that fall into this category receive more favourable tax treatments than Residential Property Rentals.

-What Are the Furnished Holiday Let Tax Rules for UK Airbnb Hosts?
+What is the Furnished Holiday Let Tax Rules for UK Airbnb Hosts?

-HMRC sets out strict rules for a property to be considered a furnished holiday let.
+HMRC sets out strict rules for a property in order to consider it as a furnished holiday let.
 These are:

-- Your property must be furnished – there must be sufficient furniture provided for normal occupation and your visitors must be entitled to use the furniture;
+- The property is furnished.
+There must be sufficient furniture provided for normal occupation and your visitors must be entitled to use the furniture;

 - You must be renting out your property to make a profit;